Public key certificate: TLS/SSL server certificate

 The Subject field of the certificate must identify the primary hostname of the server as the Common Name.
+This means that the name listed in the certificate should exactly match the domain name users connect to (for example, www.example.com), ensuring that the certificate is valid for that specific hostname.
+The hostname must be publicly accessible, not using private addresses or reserved domains.
 A certificate may be valid for multiple hostnames (e.g., a domain and its subdomains).
 Such certificates are commonly called Subject Alternative Name (SAN) certificates or Unified Communications Certificates (UCC).
 These certificates contain the Subject Alternative Name field, though many CAs also put them into the Subject Common Name field for backward compatibility.
 If some of the hostnames contain an asterisk (*), a certificate may also be called a wildcard certificate.

 Once the certification path validation is successful, the client can establish an encrypted connection with the server.

-Internet-facing servers, such as public web servers, must obtain their certificates from a trusted, public certificate authority (CA).
+Internet-facing servers, such as public Web servers, must obtain their certificates from a trusted, public certificate authority (CA).

 TLS/SSL client certificate

 Client certificates authenticate the client connecting to a TLS service, for instance to provide access control.
 Because most services provide access to individuals, rather than devices, most client certificates contain an email address or personal name rather than a hostname.
 In addition, the certificate authority that issues the client certificate is usually the service provider to which client connects because it is the provider that needs to perform authentication.
 Some service providers even offer free SSL certificates as part of their packages.

 While most web browsers support client certificates, the most common form of authentication on the Internet is a username and password pair.
 Client certificates are more common in virtual private networks (VPN) and Remote Desktop Services, where they authenticate devices.